 Quick question: Do you know the differences between NH (NST), NPT and NPSH (IPT) when it comes to fire hose threading?
-If you aren’t familiar with fire hose couplings and threading, these questions can be pretty confusing.
+If you aren’t familiar with couplings and threading for fire hose products, these questions can be pretty confusing.

-The truth is, many factors go into matching the correct fire hose devices together.
-And we’re here to clear up some of the mystery and give you some great resources to keep handy for when you do need to purchase and match the right products.
+Many factors go into matching the correct fire hose devices together.
+We’re here to clear up some of the mystery and give you some great resources to keep handy for when you do need to purchase and match the right products.

-First, a hose coupling is simply a connector located on the end of a hose.
+First, just what are hose couplings?
+Well, a hose coupling is simply a connector located on the end of a hose.
 It couples, or connects, with a hose, tap or water source and is typically made of brass, stainless steel or aluminum.

 The easiest way to identify what type of thread you need is by looking at the couplings on the hose you want to replace.
 There should be a stamp with the initials of the thread type.
 A water source fitting/adapter may also have the stamp.
-If you’re checking what to use on a fire hydrant, call the local fire department.
+If you need to know what to use on a fire hydrant, call the local fire department.

 If there’s no stamp available, you can carefully count the threads per inch and measure the outside diameter of the male coupling; however, this can be a very tricky procedure.

 What are the initials you should be using to identify the proper threading?
-There are many threads out there, but three are primarily used: NH or NST, NPT, and NPSH or IPT.
+There are many threads out there, but three are used primarily: NH or NST, NPT, and NPSH or IPT.

 NH stands for National Hose and NST stands for National Standard Thread.
 This is often referred to as “fire hose thread” because fire departments use it the most.
 It’s popular on many fire hydrants and accessories.